kapawlak/128A_Remote/128ASite/covid.md

 ### Removed

 We again have to define a new variable, $R(t)$, to represent our removed population.
+We now assert that each infected person remains infectious for $1/g$ days on average.

 ::: Equation SIR